 Budget for Big Purchases

 Building a savings buffer reduces the need to rely on credit.
-A budgeting app like Monarch Money or Brigit can help you set aside cash for planned expenses.
 Over time, this may let you avoid high-interest debt altogether.

 Frequently Asked Questions